Exams, Results & Extensions

 - Code of Conduct for Students

-- Academic Dishonesty and Plagiarism policy (academic Dishonesty and Plagiarism in Coursework Procedures 2012) and procedure
+- Academic Dishonesty and Plagiarism policy and procedure 2015

 - Student Appeals against Academic Decisions